madfam-io/plinto/CONTRIBUTING.md

-# Contributing to Plinto
+# Contributing to Janua

-Thanks for considering contributing to Plinto!
+Thanks for considering contributing to Janua!
 We need your help to make self-hosted authentication accessible to everyone.

 **First time contributing to open source?** No problem.
 We're here to help.